waynethewizard/community/README.md

 * Twitch

 ## ETL
-Data is extracted from the data sources into .json files stored on S3.
+Data is extracted from the APIs into .json files stored on S3.
 Those json files are parsed, cleaned, and turned into CSVs (also stored on S3) which are copied over into the postgres db.
+The data is cleaned in various ways.
+Two of these are (1) explicitly casting known types (e.g. using string.encode()); (2) only allowing permitted alphanumeric and space characters within the body of a comment.

 The lambda functions handle extracting the data into the JSON.
 The pipeline construced in the `etl` directory changes the log files into the CSVs.
 It also handles connecting and copying into Redshift.